7 best all-inclusive cruise lines in the world (updated for 2026)

 Cruise ship pool deck surrounded by padded lounge chairs

-What’s included: All dining (at least one complimentary reservation in each specialty restaurant), including a restaurant helmed by Michelin-Star Chef Nobu Matsuhisa; unlimited drinks; butler service; gratuities; Wi-Fi; and laundry services
+What’s included: All dining (at least one complimentary reservation in each specialty restaurant), including a restaurant helmed by Michelin-Star Chef Nobu Matsuhisa; unlimited drinks; butler service; gratuities; and Wi-Fi

 Family-friendly features: Waves and Fantasia kids’ programming for ages three to 17, on select sailings, as well as babysitting services